General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 What Patients Can Do To Improve Safety:

-• Partake in a fast for 6 – 8 hours before the procedure
+• Partake in a strict fast for 6 – 8 hours before the procedure

-• Detail any medications being taken well ahead of time
+• Detail any medications you are currently taking well ahead of time

 • Scour family medical history for any events of adverse reactions to general anesthesia

-• Be truthful and transparent about personal medical history
+• Be truthful and transparent about your own medical history

 What Are The Side Effects Of General Anesthesia?